Lee Filters at Wadakura Fountain Park in 2017

 - In 1995, a second set of fountains and a waterfall were added.
 These were to celebrate the marriage of Crown Prince Naruhito to Masako Owada.

-- Canals were added to symbolize two generations of royal weddings.
+- The canals symbolize two generations of royal weddings.

 Where is Wadakura Fountain Park?